benalric/TDFD_IBCmetals/README.md

 > Alric B., O. Geffard, A. chaumot.
 Sepcies replacement associated with loawer richness but unchaged functional diversity of invertebrate communities in metal-contaminated streams.

-Step by step instructions on the tutorial can be found [here](https://benalric.github.io/TDFD_IBCmetals/).
+Step-by-step instructions of the tutorial can be found [here](https://benalric.github.io/TDFD_IBCmetals/).